tinygo-org/tinygo/interp/README.md

 look up the current active object for the pointer to load from or to copy when storing to it.

-Rolling back a function should roll back everyting, including the few instructions emitted at runtime.
+Rolling back a function should roll back everything, including the few instructions emitted at runtime.
 This is done by treating instructions much like memory objects and removing the created instructions when necessary.